1st Engineer Battalion (United States): World War II

 Prior to the start of World War II, the 1st Engineer Regiment was reorganized as the "1st Engineer Combat Battalion" and again assigned to fight as part of the 1st Infantry Division.
 In October 1939, the 1st Engineer Regiment was reorganized, separating into two battalions.
 Companies A, B and C formed the 1st Engineer Battalion and Companies D, E and F formed the 27th Engineer Battalion.

 In 1942, the battalion was redesignated the "1st Engineer Combat Battalion" and landed with the initial forces in the North Africa invasion.
 In 1943, the battalion cleared underwater obstacles and destroyed enemy pillboxes during the landings on Sicily.
 During the Normandy landings at Omaha Beach in 1944, the battalion led the assault forces, breaching gaps in the extensive enemy mine and wire obstacles and clearing the combat trails leading off the beaches.

-The battalion received the Presidential Unit Citation for actions at Gafsa, at Tunisia, and at Omaha Beach.
+The battalion received the Presidential Unit Citation for actions at Gafsa, at Tunisia, Omaha Beach, and the Croix de guerre 1939-1945 with palm for its actions in the Kasserine and Normandy as part of the 1st Infantry Division.
+The battalion was awarded the Fourragère cited at the orders of the Médaille militaire for four citations at the orders of the armed forces.
 The battalion fought as part of the 1st Infantry Division during the remainder of the war in the European Theater and after 10 years of occupation duty moved to Fort Riley, Kansas.

 In 1953, the 1st Engineer Combat Battalion was redesignated the "1st Engineer Battalion (Combat)", continuing to support the 1st Infantry Division.